-The National Archives is a rich source for family historians.
+The National Archives of Australia is a rich source for family historians.

-Many of our records are about people – individuals who migrated here, served in our armed forces, were interned or investigated by the government, were Indigenous, or who applied for a copyright... the list goes on.
+Many of the records in our collection are about people – individuals who migrated to Australia, served in our defence forces, were Indigenous, were interned or investigated by the government, or who applied for a copyright... the list goes on.

-The trick is to identify how family members might have had contact with the Australian government, and to identify what sorts of records we might have about them.
+The key is to identify how family members had contact with the government, and to identify what types of records we might have about them.

 Think about contact between your family and the government

 - migrating to Australia

 - applying for a relative to visit from overseas

 - serving in the army, air force or navy

 For more ideas, see the resources listed below.